 I am an applied econometrician and mathematician with a broad interest in finance and economics and a special interest in the theme of risk & investments (banks, insurance companies and other large financial institutions).
 The continuous thread (not threat!) in my work is the use of econometric and statistical methods.
-The key message of a large part of my academic work is that such methods are essential for correctly answering questions in finance and economics.
+The key message of a large part of my academic work is that such methods are essential for correctly answering research questions.

 During the past >20 years, I have designed and taught various BSc and MSc courses in the field of risk theory, actuarial finance, financial econometrics and applied statistics.
 I also have experience with executive teaching in the field of financial risk management.
 As a supervisor, I have supervised many BSc and MSc theses.
 Under my supervision as a promotor, several PhD students successfully completed and defended their thesis.

 1999 - 2003: PhD in Financial Econometrics, Tilburg University.
 Dissertation title: Empirical Studies of Market Microstructure.
 Supervisors: Theo Nijman and Arthur van Soest.

 1996 - 2000: MSc Mathematics (specialization Probability Theory and Statistics), Vrije Universiteit Amsterdam (cum laude).

 1995 - 1999: MA Econometrics (specialization Operations Research), Vrije Universiteit Amsterdam (cum laude).

 2021 - present: University of Twente, Faculty of Behavioural, Management and Social Sciences, Department of Hightech Business and Entrepreneurship, Section Financial Engineering

 2006 - 2021: University of Groningen, Faculty of Economics and Business

 2004 - 2006: University of Twente, Financial Engineering Lab

 2003 - 2004: Pension and Insurance Supervisory Authority / Dutch Central Bank